mdenisov338/JustNotes/README.md

 # JustNotes

 A simple app to comfortable use note with new design.
+Full monet support

 # Fast.Simple.Light.